-As principal of Wake Forest High School, it is my pleasure to welcome you to "The Forest"!
-Here at Wake Forest High School, our goal is to graduate students who are open-minded, resilient, and intellectually prepared to lead productive lives in a globally competitive world.
+As principal of Wake Forest High School, it is my pleasure to welcome you to Wake Forest High School, home of the COUGARS!

+Here at Wake Forest High School, our goal is to graduate students who are openminded, resilient, and intellectually prepared to lead productive lives in a globally competitive world.